When does Ronnie O’Sullivan play next at the World Snooker Championship?

 When is Ronnie O’Sullivan playing next?

-The World No.5 returns to action on Saturday 26 April in the afternoon session when he takes on Pang Junxu in the second round.
+The World No. 5 returns to action on Tuesday 29 April in the afternoon session when he takes on Si Jiahui in the second round.
 The session begins at 2.30pm BST.

 Can O’Sullivan make history?